HKUST-RML/ddh_driver/README.md

-# `pyddh`
+# Direct-Drive Hand (Software)

-`pyddh` *Rename to ddh-software* is our driver software that provides a user interface to our direct-drive hand.
+The repository contains the driver and user interface to our [direct-drive hand](https://github.com/HKUST-RML/ddh_hardware).